-The Medical device industry in India is regulated by the Central Drugs Standard Control Organization (CDSCO) under the regulatory provisions of the Drugs & Cosmetics Act 1940 & Rules 1945.
+CDSCO (Central Drugs Standard Control Organization) is Indian is regulation for the medical device industry under the regulatory provisions of the Drugs & Cosmetics Act 1940 & Rules 1945.
 The Central Drugs Standard Control Organization i.e CDSCO is the national regulatory body for Indian medical devices and pharmaceuticals.
 It’s a licensing authority.
 It approves any new chemical entity (drug) which is to be imported to India.

 The CDSCO is responsible for regulating the registration & sale of notified medical devices in India.
 Every nation under its Ministry of Health will have a dedicated governing body to look after every aspect of pharmaceutics and medical devices.

 We also help companies get the wholesale license to facilitate the sale of their products in India.
-The Central Drugs Standard Control Organization (CDSCO) is the national regulatory body for Indian pharmaceuticals & medical devices.
+The Central Drugs Standard Control Organization (CDSCO) medical device is the national regulatory body for India.

 CDSCO is controlled and governed by Directorate General of Health Services which comes under the ministry of health and family welfare, Government of India.
 Every nation under its Ministry of Health will have a dedicated governing body to look after every aspect of pharmaceutics and medical devices.

 The headquarter of the Central Drugs Standard Control Organization(CDSCO) is located in New Delhi.

 CDSCO has six zonal offices, four sub-zonal offices, thirteen Port offices and seven laboratories spread across the country.

 - Approval of new drugs and clinical trials.